Who was Mary of Nazareth?

-the young Jewish peasant girl living in a backwater province in an unimportant part of the Roman Empire, and
+- a Jewish peasant girl living in a backwater province of the Roman Empire, and

-the Virgin Mary, a serene figure in Christian churches all over the world.
+- the semi-goddess Virgin Mary, in Christian churches all over the world.

 What did Mary look like?